jonjnicholson/jnicholson-blog/content/about.md

 ---

-# Hi I'm Jonathan Nicholson
+# Hi 👋 I'm Jonathan

-I'm a software developer, photographer, and more.

-I'm the kind of person who's always excited to share whatever they're playing around with.

-My current interests are photography, travel, technology, productivity, ergo keyboards, alternative keyboard layouts, and more!
+I'm a software developer by trade, but I have many interests including: photography, travel, technology, productivity, ergo keyboards, alternative keyboard layouts, and more!

-Therein lies the purpose of this site--a place to share my interests with whoever is willing to enjoy them with me.

 # Contact